 What are the different types of Drivetrains?
 AWD vs FWD vs RWD vs 4WD

-We all drive cars in our life, but most of us do not know or understand what is our cars drivetrain.
-There are various different types of drivetrain.
+We all drive cars in our lives, but most of us do not know or understand what is our cars drivetrain.
+There are different types of drivetrains.
 To be precious there are 4 types of drivetrains in vehicles, All Wheel Drive (AWD), Front Wheel Drive (FWD), Rear Wheel Drive (RWD), Four Wheel Drive (4WD).
 We will explain each of the drivetrain in detail, with its pros and cons.
-First lets us understand what is a drivetrain in a car.
+First, let us understand what is a drivetrain in a car.
 The drivetrain is the system that connects the transmission to the drive axle.
 It transfers the power generated by the engine to the wheels.

 types of drivetrains in vehicles